My iPhone Keeps Restarting

 Step 3.
 Scroll down to see all pending updates.
 To update an individual application, tap Update next to it.
 To update all the installed apps, tap Update All.

 Solution 2: Check and Remove Faulty Apps

-To update iPhone iOS, go to Settings > General > Software to check if there is an update available.
-If yes, please download it first and then complete the installation.
+To update your iPhone iOS, go to Settings > General > Software Update and check if there is an update available.
+If yes, tap Download and Install or Install Now.

 Solution 4: Reset All Settings

 If all the above solutions fail to solve the “iPhone keeps rebooting” issue, then there might be something wrong with your iPhone’s system settings.
 The next thing you should do is to reset all iPhone settings.

 Here are the steps to reset all settings: